 - A. The lot arrangement, design and orientation shall be such that all lots will provide satisfactory building sites properly related to topography and the character of surrounding development. - B. The dimensions and areas of all lots shall comply with the requirements of the zoning district in which they are located, except that in any case where public water supply and/or public sewerage is not available or is not to be provided, all residential lots shall comply with the minimum lot dimensions and areas established by the Health Officer or State Department of Health after appropriate water percolation tests, where these requirements are greater than required under the zoning regulations. - C. Excessive lot depth in relation to lot width shall be avoided.
-A ratio of depth to width of two to one (2:1) shall be considered a desirable maximum. - D. Corner lots shall desirably have extra width to permit appropriate building setback from both streets in accordance with the Zoning Regulations. - E. Every lot shall abut upon and have access to a public street. - F. Double-frontage and reverse-frontage lots shall be avoided, except where their use is essential to overcoming special topographic problems or to separating residential development from heavy street traffic. - G. Residential lots fronting or abutting on major thoroughfares shall desirably have extra lot depths and deeper building setbacks. - H. Lots adjoining a railroad line shall have extra lot depth and shall provide for an appropriate means of buffering such lots from such railroad line. - I. Insofar as possible, side lot lines shall be substantially at right angles or radial to the street line, except where a variation to this requirement will provide an improved street and lot layout. - J. The size and shape of lots intended for single-family residential use shall be sufficient to permit the ultimate provision of a garage on each lot, except that the Planning Commission may permit the grouping of garages into a compound serving several such lots.
+A ratio of depth to width of two to one (2:1) shall be considered a desirable maximum. - D. Corner lots shall desirably have extra width to permit appropriate building setback from both streets in accordance with the Zoning Regulations.12 - E. Every lot shall abut upon and have access to a public street. - F. Double-frontage and reverse-frontage lots shall be avoided, except where their use is essential to overcoming special topographic problems or to separating residential development from heavy street traffic. - G. Residential lots fronting or abutting on major thoroughfares shall desirably have extra lot depths and deeper building setbacks.